HISTORY OF THE SIAN BRADWELL FUND

 - comedy night organised by Mirella Spadafora and Lily Antonecchia

 In 1993, the Sian Bradwell Softball Tournament was adopted as an official league event of the Kirkland Men’s SlowPitch League (KMSPL).
+Also in 1993, Sharon finished work started the previous year on the Sian logo, assisted by work colleagues Rob Rodford and Liane Barber.

 In 1997, work-related transfers took Ken and Sharon to the Toronto area, and the task of organising the 1998 softball tournament fell to Alan Groombridge, a member of the organising committee for several years and a member of the KMSPL.
 Other volunteers have since come forward to keep the tournament going, with great support from the town of Kirkland, and the event is now a fixture in the West Island area of Montreal.